sayhith/chinese-checkers/Notes/Log.md

 - Matrix contains endzone Positions and the first index tells you the colour
 - Used a for loop to generate the marbles and fill in the endzone matrix
 - Added "oppColour" attribute to Marble to keep track of its opponent's colour so we know which endzone it needs to be in
+## March 24, 2022
+- Pulled all Scanner function out of moveOver() and put it into a new method called askUserForMoveCoords() in UserInput
+- Made Scanner a static property of the UserInput class so there is only one for the duration of the program
+- Did not include a Scanner.close() statement because the lifetime of the program is one game and we need the Scanner for the entire game
+- Program will end when game is over and Scanner will close too

+- Put a do-while loop in main() that checks if the game has been won at the end of each cycle so that you can make more than one move

+- Added switch statement to drawBoard() to give marbles of each colour a different symbol

+- Board did not print - kept getting a null pointer exception
+  - Found out that all arrays had rows and columns mixed up so instead of boardArray[25][17] should have been boardArray[17][25]

+- Learned about "continue" statement which ends the current iteration and continues to the next iteration (all code after continue is not executed)